ratify-project/ratify/docs/reference/ratify-framework-overview.md

 #### Model 1: Standalone verifiers

-In this model, every verifier that is registered with the framework is standalone and is responsible for complete verification process including query of references using the [reference provider](#referrer/Reference-Provider).
+In this model, every verifier that is registered with the framework is standalone and is responsible for complete verification process including query of references using the [store](store.md).
 The executor iterates through the registered verifiers in the given order and invokes each of them for verification of the subject.
 Every verifier will be invoked with the plugins configuration for the stores so that they can create a provider that helps with querying the reference types.

 - A verifier can choose to query the related supply chain objects in any format without the need for them to be represented as reference types.
 This allows for removing dependency on the artifacts specification.
 - A verifier will also be responsible for nested verification of its artifacts as needed.